 Claire Carswell’s artwork focuses on medical illustration using coloured pencils, with subject-matter centred on disease, injury and surgery.
 During each illustration she focuses on emphasising colour, texture, light and dark in an attempt to create a finished hyper-realistic visceral image.
 Her arts practice has helped ground her approach to the research she has been conducting with RAG, enabling her to draw on her own experiences whilst implementing an arts-based intervention for patients receiving haemodialysis.

-Paul is a Bangor-based visual artist and kidney transplant recipient.
+Paul Sibley is a Bangor-based visual artist and kidney transplant recipient.
 Paul worked for the Northern Ireland Ambulance Service for many years before taking early retirement due to kidney failure.
-Paul spent several years on dialysis, and spent his sessions painting and drawing.
-He worked closely with Alistair MacKenzie, Renal Social Worker, at the Ulster Hospital Renal Unit to introduce arts programmes for the dialysis unit and encouraging his fellow patients to explore their creative side.
+Paul was on dialysis on several years, and spent his sessions painting and drawing.
+He worked closely with Alistair MacKenzie, Renal Social Worker, at the Ulster Hospital Renal Unit to introduce arts programmes for the dialysis unit and encouraged his fellow patients to explore their creative side.

-Paul recognized the similarity in shape of the kidney and an artists palette, and created this beautiful rainbow kidney painting as a gift for his transplant surgeon shortly after receiving his kidney transplant.
-Paul kindly gave permission for RAG to adopt his rainbow kidney as the symbol for our group.
+Paul recognized the similarity in shape of the kidney and an artist’s palette, and created a beautiful painting of a rainbow kidney as a gift for his surgeon shortly after receiving his kidney transplant.
+Paul kindly gave permission for the Renal Arts Group to adopt his rainbow kidney as the symbol for our group. .

 RagBone is Mr Ian Walsh, Consultant Surgeon and Senior Lecturer, Alistair MacKenzie, Social Worker at South Eastern Health and Social Care Trust and Lyn McMullan, Audiovisual Producer.
 The three friends have played together occasionally throughout the years, and decided to come together as RagBone for our ESRC Festival of Social Science event 'The Art of Health and Wellbeing'.